Maryland Employment Lawyers

 • Contract Term and Termination – We also regularly represent executives and other employees in employment contract disputes involving term and termination.
 Whether you are being accused of leaving your post prematurely or need to pursue a wrongful termination claim against a former employer, we can use our experience to advise and represent you effectively.

 We handle disputes involving alleged non-disclosure, non-solicitation and non-competition violations as well.
-If you are being accused of violating the confidentiality, non-solicitation or non-competitive provisions of your employment contract, or if you are being accused of violating a Non-Disclosure Agreement (NDA) you signed with your current or former employer, a Maryland employment lawyer at The Law Firm of J.W.
+If you are being accused of violating the confidentiality, non-solicitation or non-competitive provisions of your employment contract, or if you are being accused of violating a Non-Disclosure Agreement (NDA) you signed with your current or former employer, an employment lawyer at The Law Firm of J.W.
 Stafford, LLC can help you respond to these allegations appropriately.
 Your lawyer can assess any claims you may have against your employer as well, and, if warranted, your lawyer can take legal action on your behalf.

 How Can We Help You?